itucsdb1610/artskull/docs/installation.rst

 Installation of 3rd part applications
 -------------------------------------
-You donít need to install any 3rd party applications if you just want to run the application on Bluemix platform.
+You don‚Äôt need to install any 3rd party applications if you just want to run the application on Bluemix platform.
 But you have to install these applications to run Artskull on local computers.

 **Python and Required Packages**